 1. Set Clear Goals and Have a Plan, Including a Follow-Up Plan

 Strategize beforehand what your goals are for going to this particular conference and create a specific plan to realize them.
 Any of the benefits listed above may be your key goal.
 Doing this review will help you prioritize your activities and even decide if more than one person needs to attend.

 Also, plan, before the conference, how you intend to make the most of what you learn and who you meet.
 Think about how you’ll transfer the knowledge (industry news, new technology, etc.) to those at your company who didn’t attend.
 What’s your follow-up plan with new leads?

 This means knowing specific people you’d like to meet (that prospect you’ve been emailing with), as well as the types of people (public land managers, for example) you’d like to meet.

-If you know of some specific people you want to talk with at the conference, schedule that even before you arrive.
+If you know of some specific people you want to talk with at the conference, schedule meetings even before you arrive.
 Then you’ll be sure to have set aside time.
 Do you already know that some interesting prospect or potential joint-venture partner will be attending that you’ve not yet met?
 Don’t be shy.
 Reach out before the conference and try to schedule a meet time with them as well.

-As for making the most of chance meetings: Think about the types of people you want to meet–what sessions and activities are they most likely to be at?
+As for making the most of chance meetings, think about the types of people you want to meet.
+What sessions and activities are they most likely to be at?
 Make sure you attend as well.

 3. Come Prepared